-For the Class of 2017, more than 9,600 students applied for approximately 980 freshman class spaces, making the admission process highly selective.
+For the Class of 2018, nearly 9,000 students applied for approximately 980 freshman class spaces, making the admission process highly selective.
 Therefore, it is important that you spend time carefully preparing your application, and presenting the most complete portrait of yourself.

 What You Need to Apply:

 The Common Application

 This file (PDF) contains application procedures, an explanation of the application review process, a look at financial aid, our student body profile, and more for students applying for freshman admission.

 This file (PDF - 7.30 MB) contains application procedures, an explanation of the application review process, a look at financial aid, our student body profile, a listing of majors and minors, and much more.

 In order to be considered for admission, we require that you submit a completed Common Application, which includes the Writing Supplement, and an application fee of $65.
 (Applicants who require an application fee waiver may petition for one through their college advisor).
 We also require the following additional pieces as part of your application package:

 - For students applying as Freshmen:

 School Report and high school transcript(s): Officially, we recommend that students complete a minimum of 4 years each of English and mathematics, 2 years of social studies, 2 years of history, 3 years of one foreign language, and 3 years of science, with at least 2 laboratory courses.
 However, students in recent years who have been most competitive for admission have taken 4 years in all major subject areas, taking advantage of honors or advanced level courses available at their high schools.